 Dr. Joshua Juan, MD, CCFP (Hepatology), is a Clinical Associate at Toronto Centre for Liver Disease, Francis Family Liver Clinic and specializes in Hepatitis B, Hepatitis C and Fatty Liver.

-Dr. Navjot Deol, MD, FRCPC, is a Clinical Associate at Toronto Centre for Liver Disease, Francis Family Liver Clinic and specializes in General Hepatology.
+Dr. Kristel Leung, MD, FRCPC, is a Clinical Associate at Toronto Centre for Liver Disease, Francis Family Liver Clinic and specializes in autoimmune liver diseases and general hepatology.

 At the Toronto Centre for Liver Disease, we have expertise in both basic science and clinical research.
 Research has always been a cornerstone of our work.
-Our goal is to learn more about viral hepatitis and other liver diseases on basic scientific levels and from clinical studies, so that we can help improve lives of patients with liver disease.
+Our goal is to learn more about liver diseases both in the lab and from clinical studies so that we can help improve the lives of patients with liver disease.
+Our research is made possible through grant funding but is often supported through generous donations from individuals who are seen at the clinic.

 Our team is made up of world-class health care professionals working for you and with you.